jolenechong/urlShortener/README.md

 The JWT Authentication was implemented as a middleware and on routes such as /api/shorten and not on /api/all and /api/access.
 This is because the user does not need to be authenticated to access the shortened links or get all the links.
 However, the user needs to be authenticated to shorten a link so that we can draw a one-to-many relation with the URLs table as a user.

 Some considerations:
+- Containerized the Application with Docker and configured Nginx as reverse proxy
 - Used pgAdmin to manage the database
 - Used Postman to test the backend before connecting it to the frontend
 - Database is initialised automatically within ./server/index.js